 Founded in 2013, Lost Nation is another brewery that may not populate your Instagram feed but remains a well-respected member of the Vermont brewing scene.
 Lost Nation’s beers tend to be more rustic and traditional, channeling the tree-filled woods of its home state.

 The simply titled Gose is one of the best examples of the tart German-style beer in the country while Mosaic IPA is a balanced beer that feels both historic and exceedingly modern.

 This unerring dedication to European styles may feel stubborn, but it’s that commitment that has led Lost Nation to be one of the best breweries in Vermont.

 43 Center St, Brandon, VT | (802) 465-8412

-As one of the newest craft breweries in Vermont, it might seem strange to include Red Clover Ale Co. alongside much more established breweries.
-But make no mistake, the Brandon, VT brewery is the real deal.
+As one of the newer craft breweries in Vermont, four-year-old Red Clover Ale Co. may seem like a strange addition alongside much more established breweries.
+But make no mistake, the Brandon, VT, brewery is the real deal.

-Founded by three brothers-in-law, Red Clover Ale Co. excels at gentle, subtle hazy IPAs–picking up the baton from Foam Brewers.
-Moreover, Red Clover’s founders channel their family history in farming to produce fresh, locally-inspired beers.
-The taplist is varied and any visit will find something that pleases their palate–from a superbly balanced New England IPA to an unfussy Vienna Lager.
+Founded by three brothers-in-law, Red Clover Ale Co. excels at gentle, subtle hazy IPAs—picking up the baton from Foam Brewers.
+Moreover, Red Clover’s founders channel their family history in farming to produce fresh, locally inspired beers.
+The tap list is varied and any visitor will find something that pleases their palate—from a superbly balanced New England IPA to an unfussy Vienna Lager.